 Discussions and other rantings:

 The ending.
 I think I declared it one of my favorites of recent series too early.
 Because the last ten episodes were excruciatingly painful to watch.
 Or was that the last fifteen?
-‘Cause I swear some stuffs could be cut out.
+‘Cause I swear some stuff could be cut out.
 Like everyone had something to say at times.
 It was dragging out too much.
 I don’t mean discussions to solve cases, but if there were side situations, everyone had to say it.
 Or some side nagging with whatever the situation was.
 It was driving me insane.
-This, like recent series, was definitely character driven and not plot driven.
+This, like recent series, was definitely character-driven and not plot-driven.

 Hans Zhang vs. William Chan.
 Okay, some people were fighting because of how Zhang Han seemed to be in the limelight and William not so much.
 Or more like their characters.
 This series was filmed in the same year as Legend of the Ancient Sword.
 I read somewhere this one might have been filmed first.
 (NOT sure, I wasn’t paying attention to the other one at first, only followed this one at that time.)
 Around that time, Zhang Han was really popular (still is) and so he had many projects and more opportunities.
 William didn’t become SUPER popular until after Legend of the Ancient Sword was broadcasted.
 So stop fighting.